swarmstack/swarmstack/README.md

 ## NETWORK URLs

 Below is mainly for documentation.
-After installing swarmstack below, just connect to https://swarmhost of any Docker swarm node and authenticate with your ADMIN_PASSWORD to view the links below, or see [documentation/Using LDAP.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Using%20LDAP.md)
+After installing swarmstack below, just connect to https://swarmhost of any Docker swarm node and authenticate with your ADMIN_PASSWORD to view the links below

 DevOps Tools:     | Port orservice:             | Current Distribution / Installation
 ---------------- | -------------------------- | ---------------